Heading to Tanzania? We share tips on how to plan a Tanzania safari including booking private guides and the best time to visit.

 5. Guaranteed expertise

-A private guide offers years of experience traveling across Africa’s incredible natural regions, learning about its colourful cultures and iconic animals, as well as private guiding at the highest levels.
+A private guide offers years of experience traveling across Africa’s incredible natural regions, learning about its colorful cultures and iconic animals, as well as private guiding at the highest levels.

 This experience instills in you the highest levels of professionalism, calmness, and competence, ensuring that you are in the best possible hands.